Frequently Asked Questions about Network Management

 - Video Delivery Synchronization: Delivers video "just in time" to the mobile device.
 Intent is to eliminate network waste associated with transmitting video that isn't watched.

 - Video Transcoding: Transcodes video with intent to optimize the video experience for the user while efficiently using network bandwidth.
-Eliminates video waste using techniques like replacing less efficient video codecs with more efficient ones.
-Optimizes video for the device the customer is using.
+Provides for the elimination of video waste using techniques like replacing less efficient video codecs with more efficient ones.
+Optimizes video for the mobile device the customer is using.

-- Intelligent Caching: Caches optimized video in the network to eliminate delay associated with internet video sites.
+- Intelligent Caching: Caches optimized video in the network with the intent of eliminating delay associated with internet video sites.

 Web optimization uses three basic technologies: